kplam624/Mask-Finder/README.md

 -----------------------------
 ## Heroku

 The app was deployed to Heroku.
-To look at the app use the this [link](https://mask-finder.herokuapp.com/).
+To look at the app use the this link:  (https://mask-finder.herokuapp.com/) ???

 ---------------------------
 ## Future Versions